Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 Partial crunches are an effective way to work your core and back muscles, offering strength without placing undue strain on your lower back.

-Start this exercise by laying flat on your back.
+Start this exercise by lying flat on your back.
 Bend your knees and place your feet securely on the ground.
-You can cross your arms over your chest or position them behind your head, choose whichever feels more comfortable for you.
+You can cross your arms over your chest or position them behind your head; choose whichever feels more comfortable for you.
 Engage your abdominal muscles as you gently raise your shoulders from the floor.
-Remember, this is not a full sit-up exercise, rather the goal is to lift your shoulders just a few inches off the ground.
+Remember, this is not a full sit-up exercise; the goal is to lift your shoulders just a few inches off the ground.

-At the top of the crunch, pause briefly, then methodically lower yourself back down.
-Continue this movement for 10-15 reps, ensuring to maintain a slow and controlled rhythm throughout the exercise.
+At the top of the crunch, pause briefly, then lower yourself back down methodically.
+Continue this movement for 10-15 reps, maintaining a slow, controlled rhythm throughout.

 The Blossom of Prevention: Proper Gardening Techniques